 And no, a woman is never too old to twirl!

 To end this series, I think it is very important to pause and assess the good, the bad, the pretty, and the fugly of our first dress project

 This is crucial regardless of what sewing level we’re at, but it is particularly important to beginners!
 Because this is how we can mindfully take what we learn from each project into the next and the next!

 Unless you have money to burn and time to waste, winging it is NOT an option!
-Be wise: Practice before and take notes after!
+Practice new skills before and take notes after each project!

 So in that spirit, here’s my personal assessment of Vogue 9237…

 NOTE: If you’re ready to begin this journey and would like to buy my recommended tools and supplies, please click HERE!